mihaelacoman1/DataStructureEngine/README.md

 DistributedDocDB is a Java-based client-server application designed to store, retrieve, and delete files remotely over a network.
 This project demonstrates key concepts of concurrent programming and TCP socket communication by allowing multiple clients to interact with the server simultaneously.

 ## Idea/Workflow
 DistributedDocDB is a simple client-server Java application that enables storing, retrieving, and deleting files remotely over a network.
-The server handles client requests concurrently, maintaining files under a dedicated directory.
-Clients send commands like PUT, GET, DELETE to manipulate files on the server.
+The server handles client requests concurrently, maintaining files under a dedicated data/ directory.
+Clients connect to the server and send textual commands.
+The server processes these commands by reading or writing files in its data directory, and then responds back to the client.
-The workflow consists of clients connecting to the server, sending textual commands, and the server processing these commands by reading/writing files in its data directory, then responding back.
-The server uses worker threads to handle multiple clients concurrently, ensuring responsiveness.

 ## Upcoming Features / Adjustments